-The goal was to find a family villa for 11, with a pool in Tuscany, not far from the beach and historic towns, with a pool and air conditioning.
-They needed three double bedrooms for the parents and grandparents, plus more bedrooms for five children and teens.
+The goal was to find a family villa with a pool and air conditioning in Tuscany, not far from the beach and historic towns.
+There were 11 of them in total so they needed three double bedrooms for the parents and grandparents, plus more bedrooms for five children and teens.
 A rustic/authentic style was the preference as opposed to a modern villa.
 The budget was around £12,000.00 for two weeks.

 The villa they booked